-- Please practice good hygiene when you're in SPC buildings, particularly our classroom. - If you are guarantined and/or catch Covid: - 1. please stay at home until you're safe to be around others; - 2. please email me about the situation so that I can send you the assignments: kmcclellan@southplainscollege.edu - 3. please contact DeEtte Edens: 806-716-2376 or dedens@southplainscollege.edu she's the one who'll send me documentation so that your absences can be excused If you have questions, either email me or call me: 806-716-2437, and I'll be happy to try to answer them. - For those who are quarantined, please email your assignments to me: all assignments must be turned in with Word in an email; I don't accept documents sent in Google Docs or Blackboard. - You won't be penalized for absences as long as you've submitted the documentation; however, you'll need to turn in all assignments in a responsible and timely manner and keep up with the rest of the class.
+- Please practice good hygiene when you're in SPC buildings, particularly our classroom. - If you are guarantined and/or catch Covid: - 1. please stay at home until you're safe to be around others; - 2. please email me about the situation so that I can send you the assignments: kmcclellan@southplainscollege.edu - 3. please contact DeEtte Edens: 806-716-2376 or dedens@southplainscollege.edu she's the one who'll send me documentation so that your absences can be excused - If you have questions, either email me or call me: 806-716-2437, and I'll be happy to try to answer them. - For those who are quarantined, please email your assignments to me as attachments in Word; I don't accept documents sent in Google Docs or Blackboard. - You won't be penalized for absences as long as you've submitted the documentation; however, you'll need to turn in all assignments in a responsible, timely manner and keep up with the rest of the class.
 Every situation is different, and I'll do my best to help you through this.
 Hopefully, we'll be back to normal next semester.